Guidance for exporting NI cattle, sheep or goats to shows in GB

 The Show premises within the Republic of Ireland must be approved as an EU Assembly Centre and operating to those standards.
 It is the responsibility of the exporter to verify the status of the Show premises before beginning the export process.
 Cattle must not stay at the Show premises for more than 6 days.

-Cattle being moved to a show must be certified in accordance with the normal requirements for intra-community trade in breeding animals.
-Cattle travelling to the ROI to attend a Show do not require fully packed 14 digit ear-tags.
+Cattle being moved to a show must be certified in accordance with the normal export health requirements including those for BVD for intra-community trade in breeding animals detailed information can be found a Exporting cattle to Great Britain and EU Member States.

 Returning to Northern Ireland

-Cattle re-imported from a Show in the ROI must be accompanied by the original Intra trade animal health certificate and passport(s).
+Cattle re-imported from a Show in the ROI must be accompanied by the original ITAHC and passport(s).
 The original certificate must be endorsed by the signature of the official veterinarian in attendance at the show, together with the official stamp, and date of endorsement.

 A Specific Import Licence is not required.

-Earlier in the year Northern Ireland was awarded the highest Bovine Spongiform Encephalopathy (BSE) status, designated negligible Risk ( NR) status.
+Northern Ireland has achieved the highest Bovine Spongiform Encephalopathy (BSE) status, designated negligible Risk (NR) status.
 This was in recognition of the efforts by the Agri-Food industry and DAERA to control BSE.
 As a result of this enhanced status there is a reduction in the amount of materials, previously considered a risk to the food chain, (Specified Risk material) for disposal.

 This will apply to cattle born and exclusively reared in Northern Ireland.

-To identify animals that do not satisfy this condition CR status will be applied to those animals on APHIS.
+To identify animals that do not satisfy this condition Controlled Risk (CR) status will be applied to those animals on APHIS.
 All animals imported into Northern Ireland or which have left Northern Ireland and subsequently returned, will be given CR status.

 The CR status will apply to animals that have left Northern Ireland to attend shows in Great Britain or the Republic of Ireland.
 In order to have the CR status removed the animal must satisfy one of the two conditions below and the herd keeper must sign the declaration below:

-If the animal has not been outside NI for more that 24hrs, the herdkeeper must sign part a of the declaration
+If the animal has not been outside NI for more than 24hrs, the herd-keeper must sign Part a of the declaration

 If the animal satisfies the above conditions, the completed declaration must be sent your local DDO, for removal of the CR status.